FirebirdSQL/oltp-emul/util/oltp-overall-report/1readme.txt

 In the same folder file <reportname>.css will be stored for correct display of report content.
 Sub-folder with name 'DETAILS' will be created forstoring results of every test run, also in HTML format.

 These results can be compressed and uploaded to some http or ftp server.
-Package 7-Zip is used for this.
+Compressor 7-Zip is used for this.
+On Linux it must be already installed first.
 For Linux uploading task was implemented only for HTTP server, see config SSH_* parameters.
 For Windows this script can only upload results to ftp server, see config FTP_* parameters (not tested deep).